 The scholarship fund is supported through proceeds from numerous Chapter fundraising activities and is designed to defray tuition expenses of legal US residents.
 Recipients will receive an award of up to $2,000 (payable to their college or university) or an amount equal to the cost of a specific course (including course-related fees and books), whichever is less, minus available employer tuition reimbursement for the course.

 Members in good standing of the Boston Area Chapter and their non-member children as described in #1 below are eligible to apply for the scholarship.
-Eligible recipients must be enrolled in an accredited college or university associates, bachelors or masters program and/or registered in a credit-bearing course or courses to which the scholarship award would be applied.
+Undergrad or grad students must be enrolled in an accredited college or university associate’s, bachelor’s, master’s or doctoral degree program and registered in a credit-bearing course or courses to which the scholarship award would be applied.
 Continuing education students must be enrolled in a credit- or CEU-bearing course at an accredited college, university, association or institution, subject to the condition described in #3 below.
 Three categories of awards are available:

 Applicants are limited to scholarship awards totaling no more than $8,000 per individual: $4,000 undergrad and $4,000 grad/continuing education.
-When applying for additional scholarships, candidates must demonstrate receipt of grades of 3.0 or better (on a 4.0 scale) in the course(s) funded by prior scholarship awards.
+When applying for additional scholarships, candidates must submit official documentation demonstrating receipt of grades of 3.0 or better (on a 4.0 scale) in the course(s) funded by prior scholarship awards.

 There are two due dates for applications during the calendar year.
-These dates are geared toward fall and spring schedules.
-The schedule for applications submissions is November 2, 2015 through June 1, 2016.
+These dates are geared toward fall and spring schedules; November 1st and June 1st.
 Applications must be received by the last date in each period.
 The current application period is November 2, 2015 through June 1, 2016.

 Applications will be considered by the Scholarship Committee, which will base its recommendations for awards on the following:

-In addition to the criteria above, preference will be given to applicants whose academic focus and future or current employment is most closely related to the biotech and pharmaceutical industries.
+In addition to the criteria above, preference will be given to applicants whose academic focus and future or current employment is most closely related to the biopharmaceutical and pharmaceutical industries.

 All candidates will be notified in writing within 60 days of application closing date.
 It is the expectation of the Scholarship Committee that award recipients will obtain a grade of B (3.0 on a 4.0 scale) or better for the funded course.